 According to Europol, the IPTV operation was considerable, offering 1,200 channels to as many as 500,000 subscribers around the world.
 Although early financial estimates in cases like these are best taken with a grain of salt, latest claims suggest revenues of five million euros a month, 60 million euros per year.

-Philenews reports that a total of 140 servers were seized in Bulgaria – 60 from the headquarters of MegaByte Internet and four other custom locations, and 80 from two other locations in the Bulgarian capital, Sofia.
-(This information is contested by MegaByte Internet, see update below)
+Philenews reports that dozens of servers were seized in Bulgaria, from the headquarters of an ISP and four other locations, plus additional servers in the Bulgarian capital, Sofia.

 The investigation continues.